JohnathonBowers/coding-log/coding-log.md

 ## March 2023

+**March 18, 2023**
+- Successfully deployed MERN project on AWS
+- Added the ability to my App.js file to redirect from "/" to "/products", which is the home page for my app

 **March 17, 2023**
 - Added edit and delete functionality to my MERN project
 - Tried unsuccesfully to deploy the project on AWS